A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 \subsection{Overview of the construction}

+We define \(\qfunc{}\) using a geometric variant of the Reshetikhin-Turaev construction \cite{Reshetikhin1990} due to \citeauthor{Kashaev2005}.
+The representation theory of \(\qgrplong\) is key to this construction but we focus here on the connections to Chern-Simons theory.
+To read this paper it suffices to understand some basic facts about categories of modules over Hopf algebras and the statements of some theorems in \cite{McPhailSnyderAlgebra}.
+These are given in \cref{sec:algebras}.

-We define \(\qfunc{}\) using a geometric variant of the Reshetikhin-Turaev construction \cite{Reshetikhin1990} due to \citeauthor{Kashaev2005} \cite{Kashaev2004,Kashaev2005}.
-At a root of unity \(\xi\) the quantum group \(\qgrplong\) has a family of modules \cite{de1991representations} parametrized by an algebraic group \(\slg^{*}\) closely related to \(\slg\). \citeauthor{Kashaev2004} showed how to define braidings for these modules and interpret the geometric parametrization in terms of flat \(\sla\) connections on the tangle complement.
-This gives invariants of tangles with \(\slg\)-representations. \textcite{Blanchet2018} used this construction to define link invariants \(\operatorname{F}_{\nr}\) similar to \(\qinv{}\), but there are number of unresolved technical issues.
-Most importantly: \begin{enumerate} \item there are no explicit formulas for the braidings, which makes it difficult to compute \(\operatorname{F}_{\nr}\) in practice, and \item \(\operatorname{F}_{\nr}\) is only well-defined up to a \(\nr^{2}\)th root of unity. \end{enumerate} The second is particularly significant because the surgery TQFT construction \cite{Reshetikhin1991} requires a sum over link invariants and this sum is not well-defined if its terms have indeterminate phases.
+At a root of unity \(\omega\) the quantum group \(\qgrplong\) has a family of modules parametrized by an algebraic group \(\slg^{*}\) closely related to \(\slg\) \cite{de1991representations}. \citeauthor{Kashaev2004} \cite{Kashaev2004} showed how to define braidings for these modules and interpreted the geometric parametrization in terms of flat \(\sla\) connections on the tangle complement \cite{Kashaev2005}.
+This gives invariants of tangles with \(\slg\)-representations. \textcite{Blanchet2018} used the Kashaev-Reshetikhin construction \cite{Kashaev2005} to define link invariants \(\operatorname{F}_{\nr}\) similar to \(\qinv{}\), but there are a number of unresolved technical issues in their work.
+Most importantly: \begin{enumerate} \item there are no explicit formulas for the braidings, which makes it difficult to compute \(\operatorname{F}_{\nr}\) in practice, and \item the braidings, hence \(\operatorname{F}_{\nr}\) are only well-defined up to a \(\nr^{2}\)th root of unity. \end{enumerate} The second is particularly significant because the surgery TQFT construction \cite{Reshetikhin1991} requires a sum over link invariants and this sum is not well-defined if its terms have indeterminate phases.

-Recent work of the author and Reshetikhin shows \cite{McPhailSnyderAlgebra} how to normalize the braiding defining \(\operatorname{F}_{\nr}\) to resolve this phase ambiguity.
-The key idea is to use a nonstandard presentation of \(\qgrplong\) inspired by cluster algebras, which gives a parametrization of \(\qgrplong\)-modules using \defemph{octahedral coordinates} closely related to hyperbolic geometry \cite{McphailSnyder2022hyperbolicstructureslinkcomplements}.
-By choosing logarithms of these parameters one can find an explicit formula for the braiding and a natural normalization of it using quantum dilogarithms.
-Using the analogy with the classical Chern-Simons invariant discussed one can prove that this braiding satisfies the braid relation exactly, with no phase ambiguity.
+Recent work of the author and Reshetikhin \cite{McPhailSnyderAlgebra} solves both of these problems.
+The key idea is to use a nonstandard presentation of \(\qgrplong\) inspired by cluster algebras.
+This gives a parametrization of \(\qgrplong\)-modules using \defemph{octahedral coordinates} closely related to hyperbolic geometry \cite{McphailSnyder2022hyperbolicstructureslinkcomplements}.
+Our presentation gives recurrences for the matrix coefficients of the braiding that one can solve explicitly.
+Using the octahedral coordinates it is natural to express the matrix coefficients in terms of quantum dilogarithms.
+Via an analogy with the classical Chern-Simons invariant we prove that this braiding satisfies the braid relation exactly, with no phase ambiguity.